nrfconnect/sdk-nrf/samples/openthread/coprocessor/README.rst

 Testing network joining with more kits
 --------------------------------------

-Optionally, if you are using more than one kit, you can test the network joining process by completing the following steps:
+If you are using more than one kit, you can test the network joining process by completing the following steps:

-1. Connect the second kit's SEGGER J-Link USB port to the PC USB port with an USB cable.
+1. Connect the second kit's SEGGER J-Link USB port to the PC USB port with a USB cable.
 #.
 Get the kit's serial port name.
 #.
 Open a shell and run another wpantund process for the second kit as described in :ref:`ug_thread_tools_wpantund_configuring`.
    Make sure to use the correct serial port name for the second kit (for example, :file:`/dev/ACM1`) and a different network interface name (for example, ``joiner_if``).
 #.
-Open another shell and run another wpanctl process for the second kit by using following command:
+To open another shell and run another wpanctl process for the second kit, use the following command:

    .. code-block:: console